-While some big league players find success at a young age, others take years to reach their potential, grinding away until something finally clicks.
+While some players find success at a young age, others take years to reach their potential, grinding away until something finally clicks.
+Take White Sox designated hitter Yermín Mercedes, for example.

-All eventually went on to become stars, earning themselves a place on the All-Late-Bloomer Team.
+Each of these players had fewer than 10.0 career wins above replacement (per Baseball-Reference) through his age-26 season, and none reached 4.0 bWAR in any single year before age 27.
+All eventually went on to become stars, earning themselves a place on our All-Late-Bloomer Team.
 (For the purposes of this story, players whose Major League debuts were delayed by an off-the-field circumstance, such as segregation or military service, weren’t considered.)

 Catcher: Jorge Posada